The global skills and competency framework for the digital world

 Activities may include, but are not limited to:

-• engaging with customers to understand their needs, preferences, and expectations through various research methods
+• engaging with customers through various research methods to understand needs, preferences and expectations

-• developing and implementing customer experience strategies that align with business goals and improve customer interactions
+• developing and implementing data-driven customer experience strategies aligned with business goals

-• continuously monitoring and measuring customer experiences using appropriate metrics and feedback systems
+• continuously monitoring, measuring and acting upon customer feedback using appropriate metrics and systems

-• working with cross-functional teams to ensure a consistent and integrated customer experience across multiple channels and touchpoints
+• leading cross-functional initiatives to ensure consistent, integrated experiences across all channels and touchpoints

 Understanding the responsibility levels of this skill